samdutton/multihouse/README.md

 This app takes URLs and optional metadata from [_input.csv_](src/input.csv) (one row per URL), runs one or more audits synchronously, and outputs median scores to [_output.csv_](src/output.csv).

-You can specify multiple different options using the flags below.
+You can specify multiple different options using the command line options below.

 For example:

-- The number of times Lighthouse tests each URL.
+- The number of times Lighthouse is run for each URL.
 The default is three.
 - Whether to calculate the average or median scores for all the runs.
 The default is median.
 - Which Lighthouse audits to run.
 The default is all audits: Performance, Best practice, PWA, Accessibility, SEO.
+- Whether to include results for all individual audits or for [Web Vitals](https://web.dev/vitals).

+By default the app only outputs category scores for each page: Performance, PWA, Best practices, Accessibility and SEO.
+Lighthouse calculates these single scores based on multiple individual audit scores.
+If you prefer, you can output results for all individual audits by using the `-t` flag, or Web Vitals with the `-w` flag.

 ---